vittorioromeo/ecst/README.md

 * **Outer parallelism:** term used in ECST which defines the concept of running multiple systems that do not depend on each other in parallel.
 Its implementation details will be analyzed in Chapter 10 *(see thesis)*.
 Conceptually, an implicit directed acyclic graph is created at compile-time thanks to the knowledge of system dependencies.
 The execution of the implicit DAG is handled by a system scheduler type specified during settings definition.

 * **Inner parallelism:** other that running separate systems in parallel, ECST supports splitting a single system into multiple sub-tasks, which can be executed on separate threads.
-Many systems, such as the ones that represent functionally pure com- putations, do not contain side-effects that modify their own state or that define interactions between the subscribed entities: these are prime examples of “em- barrassingly parallel” computations.
+Many systems, such as the ones that represent functionally pure com- putations, do not contain side-effects that modify their own state or that define interactions between the subscribed entities: these are prime examples of “embarrassingly parallel” computations.

 ---------------------------------------------------------------------------------------------------